 - Principal product or service: This is a short description of the primary product or service the partnership offers.
 Examples include toys, restaurants, and accounting.

-- Number of partners: Total number of partners in the business.
+- Number of partners: This is the total number of partners in the business.

-- Partners’ information: For each partner, you’ll need their name, address, taxpayer identification number, the amount of capital they invested during the year, and a signed Form W-9 or Form W-8BEN.
+- Partners’ information: For each partner, you’ll need their name, address, TIN, the amount of capital they invested during the year, and a signed Form W-9 or Form W-8BEN.

-- Distributions made to partners: You’ll need reports showing the amount of payments to each partner, whether those payments are classified as guaranteed payments or as distributions of profit, and any federal or state tax withheld on these payments.
+- Distributions made to partners: You’ll need reports showing the amount of payments to each partner, whether those payments are classified as a guaranteed payment or as a distribution of profit, and any federal or state tax withheld on these payments.

 - Form 1099 reporting requirements: You’ll need to know if the partnership is required to issue any Forms 1099 and whether the partnership issued them.
 For more details, check out our guide to Form 1099 reporting.